Object of the mind: False consequent

 A false consequent, in contrast, is a conclusion known to be false, fictional, imaginary, or insufficient.
 In a conditional statement, a fictional conclusion is known as a non sequitur, which literally means out of sequence.
 A conclusion that is out of sequence is not contingent on any premises that precede it, and it does not follow from them, so such a sequence is not conditional.
 A conditional sequence is a connected series of statements.
 A false consequent cannot follow from true premises in a connected sequence.
 But, on the other hand, a false consequent can follow from a false antecedent.

 As an example, the name of a team, a genre, or a nation is a collective term applied ex post facto to a group of distinct individuals.
 None of the individuals on a sports team is the team itself, nor is any musical chord a genre, nor any person America.
 The name is an identity for a collection that is connected by consensus or reference, but not by sequence.
 A different name could equally follow, but it would have different social or political significance.

 Philosophy

-Nonexistent objects

 In metaphysics and ontology, Austrian philosopher Alexius Meinong advanced nonexistent objects in the 19th and 20th century within a "theory of objects".
 He was interested in intentional states which are directed at nonexistent objects.
 Starting with the "principle of intentionality", mental phenomena are intentionally directed towards an object.
 People may imagine, desire or fear something that does not exist.
 Other philosophers concluded that intentionality is not a real relation and therefore does not require the existence of an object, while Meinong concluded there is an object for every mental state whatsoever—if not an existent then at least a nonexistent one.